 Someone who has mastered the Worldy Winds is like the trunk of a tree.
 They can take whatever life throws at them and stay rooted firmly in place.
 But most of us live lives on our outer branches experiencing the peaks and troughs of our personal rollercoaster rides and just about hanging on.

 Here’s a gallery of the photographs I exhibited in 2017.
 All but one were shot from the seat of my mobility scooter as I can no longer walk around with a camera.
-At times I was “blown away” by the pleasure, gain, fame and praise these pictures gave me ….. because, as I’ve realised, I’m still a long way off from Buddhahood.
-Enjoy 😉
+At times I was “blown away” by the pleasure and praise these pictures gave me – I’m still quite a way off from successfully navigating the Wordly Winds.

 click on an image to enter gallery